The information provided here is intended to supplement the slide deck and video that you should have received.

 Category 2

-Sales have been strong, and we expect this to be another record-setting year.
 You can view historical ranchette sales by going here.
 Refer to recent email updates for pictures and more.

 The following paperwork is common and required each time we buy land or sell a ranchette.
 Many of these documents protect the fund’s position as a lender: